 Logical keyword grouping and account structure can help you achieve higher click-through rates, lower costs-per-click, and generally stronger overall performance, and keyword research can help you think about how to best structure your account.

-As you can see in the figure above, an optimally structured account is comprised of five distinct elements:
+As you can see in the figure above, a perfect Google Ads account structure is comprised of five distinct elements: